 However, many people start to prepare for their retirement a few years or months before their retirement date.
 First, you finish all the official steps, with giving notice to your employer, write your retirement letter, and maybe start planning your retirement party.

 When you finished those steps, it is time to think about how your life is going to be when you’re retired.
 And this process can be overwhelming for many.
 Maybe your spouse is not retiring yet, and you need to figure out together how life is going to be.
-Maybe you have a large bucket list with activities you plan to do when you’re retired.
+Maybe you have a large bucket list of activities you plan to do when you’re retired.
 One thing is for sure, you don’t have to work anymore once you’re retired, and you can do everything you want!

 I wrote many articles about retirement that might be helpful for you.
 A few of the most popular articles are;